12th SS Panzer Division Hitlerjugend: 1945

 On 14 January 1945, Dietrich's 6th SS Panzer Army was ordered to Hungary where it was to take part in an offensive to recapture the Hungarian oilfields and open the way to Budapest, where 45,000 men of the IX SS Mountain Corps had been encircled.
 While the division was in transit, the IV SS Panzer Corps launched several unsuccessful relief operations.
 The division, alongside the LSSAH as a part of I SS Panzer Corps arrived in Hungary in early February 1945, a few days before the city fell.
 The division next took part in Operation Spring Awakening, another operation to retake the Hungarian oilfields.
 The attack got underway on 6 March 1945; after initial success, the combination of the muddy terrain and strong Soviet resistance ground them to a halt.
 On 16 March, the Soviet forces counterattacked in strength, driving the entire southern front into a retreat towards Vienna.
 The Soviet forces took Vienna on 13 April.
 Retreating through Odenburg and Hirtenberg, the division reached Linz, Austria near the American lines.
 On 8 May 1945, 10,000 men of the division surrendered near the town of Enns to the troops of the 65th Infantry Division commanded by Major General Stanley Eric Reinhart.

 Organization

-The organization structure of this SS formation was as follows:
+The organization structure of the division was as follows: